 At the age of 19, she married 22-year-old Okey Isaac Osborne (1894-1960), also spelled "Oakey," son of Isaac "Mac" and Florence (Tyson) Osborne (also spelled "Osburn"), on March 5, 1916, in Clarksburg.
 Rev. H.R.
 Hess officiated.

 Okey was a native of either Harrison or Lewis County (records differ) and lived in Clarksburg at the time of marriage.

-The couple produced eight children -- Kathryn Hawkins, O'Della Helen Belotta Vessecchia, Ruth Summers, Willa Jacquez Cartmell, Harley Gene Osborne, William "Bill" Osborne, Charles Edward Osborne and Argille Osborne.
+The couple together produced a brood of eight children -- Kathryn Hawkins, O'Della Helen Belotta Vessecchia, Ruth Summers, Willa Jacquez Cartmell, Harley Gene Osborne, William "Bill" Osborne, Charles Edward "Chuck" Osborne and Argille Osborne.
 Another child, believed to have been son Cecil E. Osborne, was born in 1919.

 In 1920, they dwelled in Clarksburg, Harrison County; in 1935, they lived in Fairview, Marion County, WV; in 1940 in Clay, Monongalia County, WV; and in 1953 in Baxter, Marion County, WV.

 Federal census records for 1920 show that Okie was employed as a coal miner in Clarksburg.
 By that time, three of their children had been born.